| The main problem was his casual attitude to his internal database.

 Steaming Krek! thought Daave.

-The terminal heard his thought via the wirefree link.
+The local terminal heard his thought via the wirefree link.

 *No Steaming Krek available at this establishment.
 Try-* =klick=

 He switched his implants off.
-All of them, all at once, sending a spike into the memory.
+All of them, all at once, sending a spike into the core, which was still struggling with the file conversion.
 When they rebooted, they seemed fine; but that was not the case.

-So it was that Daave Eighteight corrupted his citymap file and accidentally got on the wrong vactrain, which took him to Westharm citynode two thousand kilometres from his destination.
+So it was that Daave Eighteight corrupted his citymap file and accidentally got on the wrong vactrain - The Underfloor Express - which took him to Westharm citynode (two thousand kilometres from his destination).
 To make it worse, he only realised his mistake after leaving the station and wondering why all the edgeport buildings had been redesigned.

-What was worse, his personal ident file was malfunctioning, denying him access to his personal credit function.
-He had no money.
+To top it all, his personal ident file was now malfunctioning, denying him access to his personal credit function.
+He effectively had no money.

 It took him six tendays to get home again, mostly on foot.